mvcds/AI4Devs-design-1-sr-01/LTI-MVCDS/prompts.md

 Role: you're the software analyst of LTI, you know the system well and can provide a high level design

 Task: create a the high level diagram of the system

+---

+(image tool selected)

+# C4 diagram

+Role: You're the software analyst of LTI, you know the system well and can provide a high level design

+Task: create a C4 diagram for the system, going in depth into the collaboration component

+---

 (image tool selected)